redconfetti/dotfiles/docs/setup.md

 ## Machine Specific Configurations

-If you need aliases that are specific to your machine, place them in `.profile`.
+If you need configuration that is specific to your machine, place them in `.profile`.

 ## Install Homebrew